All Episodes

 Should we do the marriage stats?

-I can do them now.
+I could do them now.

 We can slice and dice them off, put them out.

-If you still be around.
+Let me know what you think if you still be around.

 I'm sure you are.